-MT 127 Myology and Kinesiology: Palpation and Muscle Testing Lab 1 semester credit .5/.5/0 This laboratory is a complement to Myology and Kinesiology.
+MT 127 Myology and Kinesiology: Palpation and Muscle Testing Lab 1 semester credit

+This laboratory is a complement to Myology and Kinesiology.
 It is designed to provide students with a detailed hands-on exploration of the human muscular and skeletal systems.
 Palpation exercises are used to stimulate sensitivity in the hands, as well as focus on the origins, insertions, and actions of the muscles, ligaments, and bones studied in Western science classes.
 The course will also cover muscle testing and innervations of muscles relevant in assessing common musculoskeletal dysfunction.
 Prerequisite(s): Matriculation in a Massage Therapy program; MT 123, Myology and Kinesiology II.

-MT 171 Sports Massage
+Sports Massage

-3 semester credits 2/1/0The course covers the essential concepts and techniques of sports massage, including pre-event, post-event, restorative, rehabilitative, and preventative maintenance massage, and elementary screening skills for assessing athletes at sporting events.
+The course covers the essential concepts and techniques of sports massage, including pre-event, post-event, restorative, rehabilitative, and preventative maintenance massage, and elementary screening skills for assessing athletes at sporting events.
 Mechanisms of injury and tissue repair, pain-spasm-ischemia cycle, principles of therapeutic and proprioceptive neuromuscular facilitation techniques will be studied.
 Prerequisite(s): Matriculation in a Massage Therapy program; MT 101, Western Massage I.

-MT 173 Neuromuscular Therapy
+Neuromuscular Therapy